camertron/grape-client-generator/README.md

 end
 ```

-**NOTE**: Pay special attention to the call to `set(:name, ...)` above.  grape-client-generator expects all endpoints to give themselves a name that will be used as the method name in the generated class.
+**NOTE**: Pay special attention to the call to `named` above.  grape-client-generator expects all endpoints to give themselves a name that will be used as the method name in the generated class.

 grape-client-generator lets you automatically generate a (Ruby) consumer for this API that could potentially be packaged up into a gem.
 The `RubyGenerator` class takes in an array of `Grape::API`s to process as well as a number of additional options like `:namespace`, `:class_name`, `:default_version`, and `:response_types`.
 Here's an example: